John Devine (footballer, born 1935)

-John Hunter Devine (born 1 December 1935), also known as Hunter Devine, is a Scottish former amateur footballer who played as an inside forward for Queen's Park between 1953 and 1961.
+John Hunter Devine (1 December 1935 – 6 December 2020), also known as Hunter Devine, was a Scottish amateur footballer who played as an inside forward for Queen's Park between 1953 and 1961.
 Devine represented Great Britain at the 1960 Summer Olympics and also played in non-League football.

 Personal life

 In the early 1960s, Devine moved to London to work as an actuary for Scottish Amicable Building Society.
+Devine died on 6 December 2020, at the age of 85.